 ‘Collaborative Provision’ describes educational provision leading to a taught or research award, or to specified credit towards an award of Queen’s, delivered and/or supported and/or assessed through an arrangement with a partner organisation.
 This may be a UK/EU or International Partner.

-Institutional procedures and the drafting, administration, archive and maintenance of institutional/programme agreements for educational and research collaboration are matters primarily for Academic Affairs.
-Where a School wishes to develop an educational or research collaborative arrangement, it is recommended that Academic Affairs is contacted for advice, in the first instance.
+Institutional procedures and the drafting, administration, archive and maintenance of institutional/programme agreements for educational and research collaboration involving students are matters primarily for Academic Affairs.
+Where a School or Faculty wishes to develop an educational or an award based research collaborative arrangement, it is recommended that Academic Affairs is contacted for advice, in the first instance.
 Academic Affairs also deals with institutional recruitment agreements which, though not strictly collaborative provision, still require formal scrutiny and approval.

 The University’s approval procedures are tailored to the risks associated with the various types of collaboration normally presented.
 Appropriate due diligence should, however, be carried out before proceeding to the substantive development of any proposed collaborate arrangement.
-Chapter B10 of the Quality Code provides valuable advice on the range of issues which should be considered within its supporting Indicators of Sound Practice (Indicator 6 specifically refers).
+Chapter B10 of the QAA Quality Code provides valuable advice on the range of issues which should be considered within its supporting Indicators of Sound Practice (Indicator 6 specifically refers).
 Additional support is also available at Faculty level and through Academic Affairs as appropriate.

 Angela Douglas (firstname.lastname@example.org)